mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 This will halt the program execution until the balance reaches the target value.

-## Testnet faucet
+## TestNet faucet

-You can have some testnet satoshi or slp tokens for your convenience.
-Visit our ~~faucet~~ refilling station at https://rest-unstable.mainnet.cash/faucet.html
+You can have some TestNet satoshi or SLP tokens for your convenience.
+Visit our ~~faucet~~ refilling station at [https://rest-unstable.mainnet.cash/faucet.html](https://rest-unstable.mainnet.cash/faucet.html)

-Your address will be refilled up to 10000 testnet satoshi or up to 10 SLP tokens upon a call.
+Your address will be refilled up to 10000 TestNet satoshi or up to 10 SLP tokens upon a call.
 There are request rate limiters set up to prevent abuse.

-Please always return the rest satoshi/tokens bach to the faucet.

-We've integrated the faucet into the library so that you can do an easy calls like the following:
+We've integrated the faucet into the library so that you can do easy calls like the following:

 ```js
 const txid = await wallet.getTestnetSatoshis();